 - Chopped Frozen Veggies or Fruits: Usually clean, check the labels for no extra preservatives or extra ingredients, etc.

 - Canned Beans: (e.g. Black Beans, Kidney Beans, Pinto Beans or Garbanzo beans (chickpeas)) Read the labels and avoid any of these items if they contain added sugar.
-If you want to avoid BPA, “Eden Organics” is the only company that currently does not use it in its canned beans
+Try to avoid BPA, "Eden Organics" is the only company I know that currently does not use it in its canned beans

 - Tomatoes in Glasses: These have less BPA than canned tomatoes, but are still not BPA-free.